 - My Data

 - About Us

 These servers allow MySQL access to the same set of data currently available on our public Genome Browser site.
 The data are synchronized weekly with the main databases on our public site.
-During synchronization, the MySQL server can be intermittently out of sync with the main website for a short period of time.
+During synchronization, the MariaDB server can be intermittently out of sync with the main website for a short period of time.
 The weekly synchronization takes place on Monday mornings from 4:00 am to 9:00 am Pacific Time (GMT -7:00 in summer, GMT -8:00 in winter).

 mysql --user=genome --host=genome-mysql.soe.ucsc.edu -A -P 3306

 Or the European MariaDB server with this command:

 The -A flag is optional but is recommended for speed.

 Once connected to the database, you may use a wide range of SQL commands to query the database.

 For more details about the Conditions of Use, please refer to the following page, Genome Browser Conditions of Use.

 The MariaDB database can also be used by the numerous utilities in the Genome Browser source tree.
 Some of these utilities require a password, so you will need to add the following specifications to your $HOME/.hg.conf file (remember to chmod your .hg.conf file to 600 permissions) if you would like to access the US public MariaDB server: